ONSdigital/dp/training/culture-and-process/PULL_REQUEST_GUIDANCE.md

 ## Prerequisites

-- In order to contribute you need to first [sep up a GPG key](https://github.com/ONSdigital/dp/blob/main/guides/GPG.md) and configure git to sign all commits.
+- In order to contribute you need to first [set up a GPG key](https://github.com/ONSdigital/dp/blob/main/guides/GPG.md) and configure git to sign all commits.

 ## Steps